MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

     > Before you can successfully use Azure Blog Storage for attachments, some prerequisites are required:
     > * The version of the Dataverse Base portal package needs to be at least 9.3.2405.xx.
 If this requirement is not met, you’ll see a message "To access more controls for file upload, update the Dataverse Base portal package."
     > * The runtime version of your Power Pages website needs to be at least 9.6.5.1.
-    > * If the site is an existing site and hasn’t opted into new file upload experience, you’ll see a message "To access more controls for file upload, Learn more."
-You can opt into the new experience by creating a [site setting](../configure/configure-site-settings.md) named **EnhancedFileUpload** with a value of **true**.
+    > * If the site is an existing site and hasn’t opted into new file upload experience, ou can opt into the new experience by creating a [site setting](../configure/configure-site-settings.md) named **EnhancedFileUpload** with a value of **true**.
 New sites are automatically enabled.

 1. If you use Azure Blob Storage, enter values for the **Azure storage account name** and the **Azure container name**.
 1. For **Maximum number of files**, enter the maximum number of files you want to allow a user to upload.